 |JSTOR Ireland Collection|

-An American newsreel series produced from 1935-1967 by Time Inc. Available in online streaming video in a single, cross-searchable collection designed to meet the needs of researchers, teaching staff, and students.
+An American newsreel series produced from 1935-1967 by Time Inc. Available in online streaming video in a single, cross-searchable collection.

 The UK government's official archive, containing over 1,000 years of history.
 They provide detailed guidance to government departments and the public sector on information management and advise others about the care of historical archives.

 Simultaneously searches across the National Library Catalogue, AtoJsOnline, findNZarticles, Index NZ, Papers Past, Publications NZ, MacLean Papers, TAPUHI, Te Ao Hou, and Transactions & Proceedings of Royal Society of NZ.